jwellwood/useful-code/README.md

 ### Limitations

 The code blocks aren't tested, and they tend to be copied and pasted from specific projects.
-As such, they are not simply copy and paste solutions, but more that the user will have to figure out how to tweat the code to suit their own needs.
+As such, they are not simply copy and paste solutions, but more that the user will have to figure out how to tweak the code to suit their own needs.

 ### What's next?